bow-gwa/Temperature-Convertor/README.md

-This is a temperature convertor
+This is a temperature convertor.